 The passage of time in a watch with mechanical movement is measured by a spring mechanism.
 The spring (also called the mainspring) must be wound at regular intervals.
 Mechanical or manual watches perform virtually the same function as those with quartz movement.
 Apart from the absence of a battery, a closer look reveals something special, an extra excitement that has captivated many watchmakers.

-A mechanical watch for men consists of complex springs and moving gears that drive the movement of the hands with elegant precision.
+A mechanical watch consists of complex springs and moving gears that drive the movement of the hands with elegant precision.
 Some of the rotor mechanisms in these watches work in conjunction with gravity - compressing the mainspring when the wrist moves, generating kinetic energy that powers the self-winding mechanism.
 Luxury watches collectors prefer watches with mechanical movements.

 The complicated mechanism of these watches can often only be described as art.
 With some hand-wound watches, telling the time becomes a secondary matter, as these classic wristwatches are transformed into something else.
 They are more like watches, collectibles, and accessories.

 How Does A Mechanical Movement Work?

 Unlike quartz movements, a mechanical movement uses the energy of the wound spring to power the watch, rather than a battery.
 This spring transmits energy through a series of springs and gears to drive the operation of the watch's hands and complications.